toaq/toadua/docs/api.md

 >
 > - `entry` entry

-Edits the entry with the given ID to have the given pronominal class, frame, distribution and subject, if they are given.
-Absent fields will remove the values.
+Edits the entry with the given ID to have the given gloss, type, pronominal_class, frame, distribution and/or subject.
+Absent fields will leave values unchanged.
+Setting a field to a falsy value clears it (i.e. makes it undefined).

 Returns the entry in its new state after editing.